fazekasda/starred/README.md

 ## Others

+- [go-lang-cheat-sheet](https://github.com/a8m/go-lang-cheat-sheet) - An overview of Go syntax and features.
 - [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget
 - [pandoc-ebook-template](https://github.com/evangoer/pandoc-ebook-template) - This project defines a skeleton repo for creating ebooks out of Pandoc Markdown.
 - [HeadlessBrowsers](https://github.com/dhamaniasad/HeadlessBrowsers) - A list of (almost) all headless web browsers in existence